duncombe/glossary/README.md

   <DT><a name="D"></a><a href=#contents>D</a><DD>
   <DT>DODS
-  <DD>The Distributed Oceanographic Data Systems (DODS) is a framework for data providers to share data with each other and with end users.
-[DODS](http://dods.ndbc.noaa.gov/)
+  <DD>Distributed Oceanographic Data Systems. <a href="http://dods.ndbc.noaa.gov/">DODS</a> is a framework for data
+providers to share data with each other and with end users.

   <DT>DSG
+  <DD><a href="http://www.esrl.noaa.gov/gsd/its/dsg/">Data Systems Group</a>,
-  <DD>[Data Systems Group](http://www.esrl.noaa.gov/gsd/its/dsg/), part of GSD  Information and Technology Services
+part of GSD  Information and Technology Services

   <DT><a name="E"></a><a href=#contents>E</a><DD>
   <DT>ERDDAP
   <DD>Environmental Research Division's Data Access Program
 <DT>Esri<DD>Environmental Systems Research Institute, Inc. Environmental
-research company, developers of ArcGIS.
+research company, developers of ArcGIS
   <DT>ESRL<DD> Earth System Research Laboratory
   <DT><a name="F"></a><a href=#contents>F</a><DD>
   <DT><a name="G"></a><a href=#contents>G</a><DD>